noxiryma/projectportfolio1_meditation/README.md

 ### Fontawesome

-For the icons for the footer and the website icon
+For the social media icons for the footer

 ### Googlefonts